And what you need to know about Rapid Test Kits and Polymerase Chain Reaction Tests

 Months into the pandemic, the world slowly eases into the new normal.
 With this, the need for testing is imperative.
 Biotech companies have already ramped up their production of test kits, but many still wonder how these tests work and they are effective.

 Right now, there are two kinds of tests available.
-These are the rapid antibody test or rapid test kits (RTK) and real-time polymerase chain reaction (PCR).
+These are the rapid antibody test or rapid test kits (RTK) and Reverse Transcription Polymerase Chain Reaction (RT-PCR).
 How exactly different are they?

 RTK and PCR: What’s the difference?